-Measles, also known as Rubeola or morbilli, is a highly infectious illness caused by a virus - a viral infection caused by the rubeola virus.
+Measles, also known as rubeola or morbilli, is a highly infectious illness caused by the rubeola virus.

-Measles is an endemic disease; meaning it is continually present in a community and many people develop resistance.
-If measles enters an area where the people have never been exposed the result can be devastating.
+Measles is an endemic disease, meaning it is continually present in a community and many people develop resistance.
+However, if measles enters an area where the people have never been exposed, the result can be devastating.

-A measles outbreak in 1592 in the island of Cuba killed approximately two-thirds of the native population who had previously survived smallpox.
-A couple of years later half the indigenous population of Honduras died.
+A measles outbreak in 1592 on the island of Cuba killed approximately two-thirds of the native population.
+A couple of years later, half the indigenous population of Honduras died.

-Over the last 150 years, estimates place the total global measles death toll at 200 million people.
-One fifth of Hawaii's population died in the 1850s from measles.
+Over the last 150 years, the total global measles death toll is an estimated 200 million people.

 Contents of this article: